telerik/ajax-docs/controls/captcha/troubleshooting/optimize-application-performance-disable-audio.md

 # Performance Optimization by Disabling Audio Handler

-You can find here information how to improve the performance of your ASP.NET application by disabling the **RadCaptcha** audio handler.
+This help article describes how to improve the performance of your ASP.NET application by disabling the **RadCaptcha** audio handler.

 **RadCaptcha** provides the functionality to request audio for the capthca rendered.
-You can read more about it in [Using Audio Code]({%slug captcha/functionality/using-audio-code%}) article.
+You can read more about it in the [Using Audio Code]({%slug captcha/functionality/using-audio-code%}) article.

 This feature is available by using a built-in handler for the audio.
-Which is available with disabled **Audio Code** feature and also without using **RadCaptcha** on the page.
-In order to eliminate possible requests for the audio, you can set the `CaptchaDenyAudioHandler` key to `true` in the **web.config** file.
+Which is available with disabled **Audio Code** feature and also without using **RadCaptcha** on the page. <Comment: The previous two sentences sound odd to me.
+In the first, what does "this feature" mean?
+The ability to request audio?
+In the second sentence, you are missing the subject at the beginning of the sentence.
+Is the handler for the audio available when the audio code is disabled?> In order to eliminate possible requests for the audio, you can set the `CaptchaDenyAudioHandler` key to `true` in the **web.config** file.

 >caption Example 1: Disabling audio handler using the CaptchaDenyAudioHandler key.